ropensci/fingertipsR/cran-comments.md

 ## R CMD check results

-There were no NOTEs, WARNINGs or ERRORs.
+There were no NOTEs or ERRORs.

+* 1 warning - 'qpdf' is needed for checks on size reduction of PDFs

 ## Downstream dependencies